ComScore

 • Time Commitment: 2 hours and 5 minutes

-• Why We Love It: slow cooker recipe, high protein, special occasion-worthy, crowd-pleaser
+• Why I Love It: slow cooker recipe, high protein, special occasion-worthy, crowd-pleaser

-Place this on the living room table and watch it vanish in 30 seconds flat.
+“This recipe for slow cooker buffalo chicken dip is both make-ahead friendly and almost entirely hands off (even more so if you use rotisserie chicken), plus it frees up that precious real estate for the important things,” writes PureWow’s former Senior Food Editor Katherine Gillen.
+Place this on the coffee table and watch it vanish before you’re halfway through the first quarter.
 Your guests will be so busy gobbling up the mix of three cheeses (cream cheese, cheddar and blue), hot sauce, ranch and scallions that they won’t notice you used store-bought rotisserie chicken in the filling.

 4. French Onion Dip